+While searching for the best observation deck in New York City, one thing became clear.
 King Kong got a bad rap–all he wanted was a better view!
 Wow.
 It really is hard out here for a chimp.

-On my first trip to New York City almost twelve years ago I went to the top of the Empire State Building because it was the only thing I knew to do there besides hopscotching crosswalks and tackling mall Santas at Gimbels.
-I wouldn’t discover the Top of the Rock for another nine years and One World Trade Center was still just a heartbreaking hole in the ground.
+On my first trip to New York City many years ago I went to the top of the Empire State Building because it was the only thing I knew to do there besides hopscotching crosswalks and tackling mall Santas at Gimbels.
+I wouldn’t discover the Top of the Rock until years later and One World Trade Center was still just a heartbreaking hole in the ground.

 The Empire State Building, Top of the Rock, or the One World Observatory at One World Trade Center — which is the best observation deck in New York City?
 Let me start by introducing our three eligible bachelors, er… buildings.
-Take it away Johnny!

-First up we’ve got New York City’s most iconic landmark.
-It loves: getting struck by lightning, starring in movies, raspberry colored sunsets, and getting things down off the highest shelf for you.
+First up for best observation deck in New York City we’ve got Manhattan’s most iconic landmark.
+It loves: getting struck by lightning, starring in movies, and getting things down off the highest shelf for you.
 Meet: the Empire State Building!